 A valuable feature of the present consultation has been its open-mindedness to new and heterodox ideas.
-That is why I welcome opinions criticising WHO and UNAIDS and their officials for failing earlier to accept the evidence of the beneficial impact on
+That is why I welcome opinions criticising WHO and UNAIDS and their officials for failing earlier to accept the evidence of the beneficial impact on HIV transmission of male circumcision.
+That benefit is now generally acknowledged,

-^{} Member of the UNAIDS Global Reference Panel on HIV/AIDS and Human Rights 2003-; member WHO Global Commission on AIDS 1988-92; Justice of the High Court of Australia 1996-2009
+^{} Member of the UNAIDS Global Reference Panel on HIV/AIDS and Human Rights 2003-; member WHO Global Commission on AIDS 1988-92; Justice of the High Court of Australia 1996-2009.